agrison/jssg/README.md

         + Processing 2011-10-29-Hello.markdown...

     Looking for pages in ./
-      About to process 1 files
+      About to process 1 file
         + Processing index.textile...

     Site generated in 0.50 sec